EricSergeant/Tic-Tac-Toe/README.md

 ## Future Improvements
  1. Create functionality to save turn information to local storage and make it available across reload/refresh.
  2. Reapply mouseover color to game squares, but have that mouseover effect only apply to non-selected squares.
+ 3. Update player 2 icon to the Red Mage icon, instead of the White Mage icon currently used.
- 3. Add functionality for players to change their character's name.
+ 4. Add functionality for players to change their character's name.